reskillamericans/info-2021/README.md

 ## All Programming Tracks (not the Design Track)

-There are a few General Courses that have been assigned to all the programming tacks.
+There are a few General Courses that have been assigned to all the programming tracks.
 They are listed in in reverse chronological order.

+### Week 4 Courses (April 4 - 10)

+*There are currently no General courses assigned this week.*  See your individual track course notes to see what has been assigned.

 ### Week 3 Courses (March 28 - April 3)